 ICBA supports a government guaranty on GSE-issued mortgage-backed securities (MBS) as catastrophic loss protection that is fully and explicitly priced into the guarantee fee and the loan-level price.

 Community banks represent approximately 20 percent of the mortgage market, and secondary market sales are a significant line of business for many community banks.
-According to an ICBA survey, nearly 70 percent of community bank respondents sell half or more of the mortgages they originate into the secondary market.
+According to Home Mortgage Disclosure Act (HMDA) data, approximately two-thirds (64 percent) of ICBA banks sell half or more of the loans they originate on the secondary market.

 While many community banks choose to hold most of their mortgage loans in portfolio, robust secondary market access remains critical for them to support mortgage lending demand.
 This is particularly true for fixed-rate lending.
 For a community bank, it is prohibitively expensive to hedge the interest rate risk that comes with fixed-rate lending.
 Secondary market sales eliminate this risk.